anubhav-97/Smart_Marketing/README.md

 ChatGPT can analyze recipient data and recommend the best times to send emails based on individual preferences and past behavior to increase open and click-through rates.

+# Tools and Technologies Used

+Frontend: React, JavaScript, Node.js, HTML, CSS
+Backend: Python 3, Langchain, OpenAI API, FastAPI(To Build API) Cloud Technologies: AWS Lambda, AWS API Gateway, AWS S3 CI-CD pipeline: Github Actions.

+# How to start using Smart Marketer?
+After you have Python installed, follow these steps:
+1. `git clone https://github.com/anubhav-97/Smart_Marketing.git` (clone the repo)
+2. `cd Smart_Marketing`
+3. `pip install -r requirements.txt` (install the dependencies)
+4. `uvicorn api.app:app --reload`
+5. `npm start`

+And you will be on the app...